Fig. 1. (a) A hazy aerial image. (b) The aerial image after haze removal.

 fusion, there is a need to remove haze from images and increase image contrast.
 A software developed by

-Image Registration and Fusion Systems removes most haze from images.
-Haze is removed automatically
+Image Registration and Fusion Systems removes most haze from an image.
+Haze can be removed

-or interactively.
-Interactive haze removal is achieved with the motion of the mouse.
-An example of
+automatically or interactively.
+Interactive haze removal is achieved with the motion of the mouse

-automatic haze removal by this software is given in Fig. 1.
-Fig. 1a is the original hazy image and Fig. 1b is
+removal by this software is given in Fig. 1.
+Fig. 1a is the original hazy image and Fig. 1b is the image after

-the image after haze removal.
-Details previously not visible in the hazy image are now visible in the
+automatic haze removal.
+Details previously not visible in the hazy image are now visible in the enhanced

 To purchase a single-user license for this